Marjorie Taylor Greene says Catholic bishops are being 'controlled by Satan' ahead of Vatican conclave

 “Today, there were major shifts in global leaderships,” Greene posted on X (formerly Twitter).
 “Evil is being defeated by the hand of God.”

 That post — which came while the Church was still in mourning — didn’t sit well with the Catholic League for Religious and Civil Rights.
-The group immediately called for her censure, OK! magazine reported.
+The group immediately called for her censure, OK!
+Magazine reported.

-But the Georgia firebrand and Trump loyalist doubled down on social media Wednesday, April 30.
+But the Georgia firebrand and Trump loyalist doubled down on social media on Wednesday, April 30.
 She raged against Catholic League President William Donohue for sending a letter about her to the House Ethics Committee — and then demanded an apology.

 According to Greene, she walked away from the Church long ago.
 “I stopped attending mass when I became a mother,” she said in a statement, insisting that it was because she realized she "could not trust the Church leadership to protect my children from pedophiles.”